hh-programming-2/programming-2/README.md

 > [!CAUTION]
 > Submissions made after the weekly deadline won't earn points, unless discussed otherwise before the deadline.

 The course assessment is based on the 0 to 5 grading scale.
 The final grade is based on the **weekly exercise submissions** and the **final exam points**.
-At least 8 exercise points and 50% of exam points are required for a passing grade.
+At least 20% exercise points (8 out of 40) and 50% of exam points are required for a passing grade.

-Based on the weekly exercise points, you'll get the **exercise grade** between 0 and 5 using the following formula:
+Based on the weekly exercise points (8 weeks and 5 points from each week), you'll get the **exercise grade** between 0 and 5 using the following formula:

 ```java
 // totalExercisePoints = week1Points + ... + week8Points